 Because the price of tuition is rising, and the way we afford to pay it doesn’t keep up, it may take 10-20 years to pay off student loans – if not longer.

-Back in the 1980s, the average tuition was about 10 percent of the average American’s income.
+Back in the 1980s, the average tuition was about 10% of the average American’s income.
 Assuming that a college graduate was able to land a job with an average income, it didn’t take nearly as long to pay off student loans as it does today.

 The best-case scenario upon graduating is to get a job with a yearly salary that’s greater than the amount that’s owed.
-Unfortunately, in today’s job market, that scenario isn’t always likely.
+Unfortunately, that scenario isn’t always likely.

 Since the 2008 recession, state governments have cut spending on higher education.
 Public universities began to raise tuition in order to make up for the loss in revenue.

 AAA can help you with the burden of paying for college.
-Click here to learn more about AAA student lending products and services.
+Learn more about AAA student lending products and services.